Robert Pattinson Reveals Risqué Scene With a Dog in Good Time

 Pattinson, 31, plays the role of Connie, a New Yorker who will go to all sorts of measures to save his brother and resorts to robbing banks.
 The actor revealed that his character also happens to have an affinity for dogs, putting Pattinson in a tricky situation on set.

 “Oh, God, I don’t know if I can say this.
 There’s a lot of things in this movie which really cross the line of reality.
-It’s not even on the line, it’s way beyond the line,” Pattinson said.
+It’s not even on the line, it’s way beyond the line,” Pattinson said on the talk show.
 “There was initially this scene — I don’t think I should say this — but it’s like, my character, Connie, has this affinity with dogs.
 He thinks he is a dog in a previous life and he thinks he has control over animals and stuff.”

 A drug dealer then busts into the room where Pattinson’s character is performing a sexual act on the dog.